lars-work-sund/Skeletal-muscle-enhancer-interactions-identify-genes-controlling-human-metabolism/README.md

 The scripts have been tested with R version 3.6.1.

 Clone the repository, and install the necessary packages, listed below.
-Not that many packages are distributed through Bioconductor (https://bioconductor.org/).
+Note that many packages are distributed through Bioconductor (https://bioconductor.org/).

 The script runAnalysis.R runs the individual scripts in the correct order.